lehai-ml/nigen/docs/example/visualisation.rst

 .. image:: images/overlaying.png

 .. tips::
     In case that your label legend is too big, and plt.tight_layout does not work properly (e.g, when you save figure, your figure is cut off).
 You can do the following.
 Define a series of smaller subplots.
 Group the subplots as shown in the code above.
 And add the label legend onto its own separate axis.
+Finally, you can change the ``figsize`` to get your desired plot.